 - Inflammatory and immune disorders

-Poor glutathione status is also linked to various disease states
+Poor glutathione status is also linked to various disease states and populations:

 - Athletic overtraining

 - Major injuries and trauma

 - Patients with wasting diseases such as HIV and AIDS

 - Lung cancer